Kerala model: History

 In the mid-1970s to the early 1990s, a fiscal crisis caused the government to reduce spending on health and other social services.
 Reductions in federal health spending also affected Kerala's health budget.
 As a result, the quality and abilities of public healthcare facilities declined and residents protested.
 Eventually, private health services began to take over, enabled by a lack of government regulation.
-In fact, by the mid-1980s, only 23% of households regularly utilized government health services, and from 1986–1996, private-sector growth significantly surpassed public-sector growth.
+In fact, by the mid-1980s, only 23% of households regularly utilized government health services, and from 1986 to 1996, private-sector growth significantly surpassed public-sector growth.

 In 1996, Kerala began to decentralize public healthcare facilities and fiscal responsibilities to local self-governments by implementing the People's Campaign for Decentralized Planning in response to public distrust and national recommendations.
 For instance, new budgetary allocations gave local governments control of 35 to 40% of the state budget.
 Moreover, the campaign emphasized improving care and access, regardless of income level, caste, tribe, or gender, reflecting a goal of not just effective but also equitable coverage.
 A three-tier system of self-governance was established, consisting of 900 panchayats (villages), 152 blocks, and 14 districts.
 The current healthcare system arose from local self-governments supporting the construction of sub-centers, primary health centers that support five to six sub-centers and serve a village, and community health centers.
 The new system also allowed local self-governments to create hospital management committees and purchase necessary equipment.